harshurampur/NationalMap-Catalog/doc/abs-sdmx-json.md

 - `geoType`: One of '', 'SAx', 'LGA####', 'SA1_SA' or something else.
 This generates a [level of hierarchy](../datasources/includes/sdmx-abs-geo-name.ejs), eg. named "By Statistical Area" (for "SAx").
 - `series`: One of '', 'B', 'T' or something else.
 This affects the [name](../datasources/includes/sdmx-abs-name.ejs) of the item ('B' => '2011 Census', 'T' => 'Over time'), and the [description](../datasources/includes/sdmx-abs-description.ejs) of the item.

 The compilation process follows an overly complicated process to convert all that information into a position in the catalog hierarchy.
-I apologise for how complicated it is.
-It could be rewritten much more clearly.
+Sorry - this could be rewritten much more clearly.

-### 3. Deal with hierarchical and missing values
+### 3. Configure hierarchical and missing values

 As written, the gulp task `gulp get-abs-sdmx-metadata` will read the metadata for every dataset in the csv file from both the SDMX-JSON and the SDMX XML.